knadh/listmonk-site/docs/docs/templating.md

 | `{{ UnsubscribeURL }}`                      | Unsubscription URL.
 Ideal for use in the template footer.                                                                                                      |
 | `{{ MessageURL }}`                          | URL to view the hosted version of an e-mail message.                                                                                                           |
 | `{{ OptinURL }}`                            | URL to the double-optin confirmation page.                                                                                                                     |

+### Sprig functions
+listmonk integrates the Sprig library that offers 100+ utility functions for working with strings, numbers, dates etc. that can be used in templating.
+Refer to the [Sprig documentation](https://masterminds.github.io/sprig/) for the full list of functions.

 ### Example template